DIVICODER/gemconnect-lib-/README.md

 ## What GemConnect Does

-GemConnect gets the scary error and then converts that to a human-understandable error for easy debugging.
+GemConnect gets the scary error and converts it into a human-understandable message for easy debugging.

 ```
 WITHOUT GemConnect: